-We are party to a separate agreement with MacAndrews & Forbes (as amended, the "MacAndrews Support Agreement"), pursuant to which MacAndrews & Forbes agreed to:
+We are party to an agreement with MacAndrews & Forbes (as amended, the "MacAndrews Support Agreement"), pursuant to which MacAndrews & Forbes agreed to:

-- tender in the Exchange Offers, subject to the terms and conditions thereof, approximately \$1.0 million and \$284.8 million aggregate principal amount, representing 0.4% and 43.8%, respectively, of the outstanding 9% Senior Notes and 8 5/8% Senior Subordinated Notes, which notes were held by it as of the date of the MacAndrews Support Agreement, and the aggregate outstanding principal amount of all Exchange Notes acquired by it prior to the expiration of the Exchange Offers, in exchange for shares of our Class A common stock: - elect to receive shares of Class A common stock in exchange for accrued and unpaid interest (at the applicable rate) on any Exchange Notes tendered by it in the Exchange Offers; - upon the closing of the Exchange Offers, exchange all amounts outstanding (including accrued and unpaid interest) as of the date of such closing under the Conversion Loans for shares of Class A common stock in the Loan Conversion Transactions; and - upon the closing of the Exchange Offers, exchange all 546 shares of our outstanding Series A preferred stock for shares of Class A common stock and convert all 4,333 shares of our outstanding Series B convertible preferred stock into shares of Class A common stock in the Preferred Stock Transactions.
+- o tender in the Exchange Offers, subject to the terms and conditions thereof, the aggregate outstanding principal amount of \$285.8 million of Exchange Notes held by it as of the date of the MacAndrews Support Agreement, and all Exchange Notes acquired by it prior to the expiration of the Exchange Offers, in exchange for shares of our Class A common stock; - o elect to receive shares of Class A common stock in exchange for accrued and unpaid interest (at the applicable rate) on any Exchange Notes tendered by it in the Exchange Offers; - o upon the closing of the Exchange Offers, exchange all amounts outstanding (including accrued and unpaid interest) as of the date of such closing under the Conversion Loans for shares of Class A common stock in the Loan Conversion Transactions; and - o upon the closing of the Exchange Offers, exchange all 546 shares of our outstanding Series A preferred stock for shares of Class A common stock and convert all 4,333 shares of our outstanding Series B convertible preferred stock into shares of Class A common stock in the Preferred Stock Transactions.

-We will issue to MacAndrews & Forbes approximately 169 million shares of Class A common stock in connection with (i) the tender by MacAndrews & Forbes of approximately \$285.8 million aggregate principal amount of Exchange Notes in the Exchange Offers; (ii) the exchange of an aggregate of approximately \$189 million outstanding under the Conversion Loans as of the date the Loan Conversion Transactions are consummated; and (iii) the exchange or conversion, as applicable, of preferred stock in the Preferred Stock Transactions.
+We will issue to MacAndrews & Forbes approximately 169 million shares of Class A common stock in connection with (i) the tender by MacAndrews & Forbes of \$285.8 million aggregate principal amount of Exchange Notes in the Exchange Offers; (ii) the exchange of an aggregate of approximately \$189 million outstanding under the Conversion Loans as of the date the Loan Conversion Transactions are consummated; and (iii) the exchange or conversion, as applicable, of preferred stock in the Preferred Stock Transactions.
 We may also issue additional shares of Class A common stock to MacAndrews & Forbes in connection with its commitments relating to the Exchange Offers pursuant to the MacAndrews Investment Agreement (as defined below).
-See "- The MacAndrews Investment Agreement."
+See "--The MacAndrews Investment."

 In addition, MacAndrews & Forbes has agreed to take, or cause to be taken, all action necessary to facilitate, encourage or otherwise support the Debt Reduction Transactions and to vote all of its shares of our voting stock in favor of, or consent to, the Debt Reduction Transactions.
-In connection with this agreement, MacAndrews & Forbes has caused the taking of the action by written consent of our majority stockholders on March 3, 2004 which is the subject of this information statement.
+In connection with this agreement, MacAndrews & Forbes has caused the taking of the action by written consent of our majority stockholders on March [1], 2004 which is the subject of this information statement.